google/zetasql/docs/query-syntax.md

 + The recursive term must contain the same number of columns as the base term, and the type of each column must be implicitly coercible to the type of the corresponding column in the base term.
-+ A recursive table reference cannot be used as an operand to a `FULL JOIN`, a right operand to a `LEFT JOIN`, or a left operand to a `RIGHT JOIN`.
++ A recursive table reference can't be used as an operand to a `FULL JOIN`, a right operand to a `LEFT JOIN`, or a left operand to a `RIGHT JOIN`.
-+ A recursive table reference cannot be used with the `TABLESAMPLE` operator.
++ A recursive table reference can't be used with the `TABLESAMPLE` operator.
-+ A recursive table reference cannot be used as an operand to a table-valued function (TVF).
++ A recursive table reference can't be used as an operand to a table-valued function (TVF).

 The following rules apply to a subquery inside a recursive term:

 + A subquery with a recursive table reference must be a `SELECT` expression, not a set operation, such as `UNION ALL`.
-+ A subquery cannot contain, directly or indirectly, a recursive table reference anywhere outside of its `FROM` clause.
++ A subquery can't contain, directly or indirectly, a recursive table reference anywhere outside of its `FROM` clause.
-+ A subquery with a recursive table reference cannot contain an `ORDER BY` or `LIMIT` clause.
++ A subquery with a recursive table reference can't contain an `ORDER BY` or `LIMIT` clause.
-+ A subquery with a recursive table reference cannot invoke aggregate functions.
++ A subquery with a recursive table reference can't invoke aggregate functions.
-+ A subquery with a recursive table reference cannot invoke window functions.
++ A subquery with a recursive table reference can't invoke window functions.
-+ A subquery with a recursive table reference cannot contain the `DISTINCT` keyword or
++ A subquery with a recursive table reference can't contain the `DISTINCT` keyword or
   `GROUP BY` clause.
 To filter
   duplicates, use `UNION DISTINCT` in the top-level set operation,